Femininity without character is a bit of a flop.

 Things That Negate Character

-- Not challenging yourself – everything in your world is either growing or it’s dying.
-There’s no in-between.
-If you’re not challenging yourself, then you’re less likely to add value to others, to conversations, etc.
+• Not challenging yourself – everything in your world is either growing or it’s dying.
+So if you’re not challenging yourself, then you’re less likely to add value to others, to conversations, etc.

 Related: Are Low Value Friends Even Worth It?